geekyorion/devSocialMedia/README.md

 # devSocialMedia
-A MERN application development for social media for developers
+A MERN application developed for social media for developers